IBM-Cloud/logdna-search/KeyTracker/README.md

 ./trackAPIKeys.py credsEU.json
 ```

 It returns a JSON document with information per individual key.
+The tool is discussed in the IBM Cloud blog post [Improve Security: Track API Keys Using IAM and LogDNA](https://www.ibm.com/cloud/blog/improve-security-track-api-keys-using-iam-and-logdna).
+The post includes a screenshot with sample output.

 # License